Apricot Preserves

 How To Make Apricot Preserves

-Follow these simple steps for making Apricot Preserves or any jam recipes.
-These steps will give you the best results.
+Follow these simple steps for making Apricot Preserves or any jam recipe.
+These steps will yield the best results with natural pectin from fruits.

-• Wash the apricots.
-Add 1 part of white vinegar to 3 parts of water, add in the apricots, and let them sit for 5 minutes.
+- Wash fresh apricots.
+Add 1 part of white vinegar to 3 parts of water, add the apricots, and let them sit for 5 minutes.
 Then rub the fruits together to remove any dirt on their skin.
 Remove the fruits from the vinegar water and strain.
 Then rinse them 2 more times.
 (No, you won’t taste the vinegar).

-• Cut apricots in halves or quarters.
+- Cut apricots in halves or quarters.
 After patting the fruits dry with a clean kitchen towel, cut the apricots into halves or into quarters and discard the pits.
-Apricots are easy to cut and the pit comes right off.
+Apricots are easy to cut, and the pit comes right off.
+Large pieces of apricot will cook down as the jam cooks.

-• Let the preserves cool for a few minutes.
-This allows the fruit to settle and also, the preserves won’t be too hot when ladling into a jar.
+- Let the preserves cool for a few minutes.
+This allows the fruit to settle, and also ensures that the preserves won’t be too hot when ladling them into a jar.
 The preserves should look something like this:

-• Place into jars.
-Place the preserves into mason jars and can them following the jar’s canning instructions.
+- Place into jars.
+Place the preserves into mason jars right up to the top of the jar and can them following the jar’s canning instructions.
 Here is an incredible guide to canning for beginners.
-If you can them properly, they will last on the shelf for up to one year!
+If you can them properly (see canning directions below), they will last on the shelf for up to one year!

 Quick Canning Guide

-Here is a quick guide to canning for beginners so you can easily can your fruit preserves for a longer shelf-life.
+Here is a quick guide to canning for beginners so you can easily can this easy apricot jam recipe for a longer shelf life.

-• First, wash 5-6 8 oz mason jars and their lids with hot soapy water.
-Place the jars in a large pot with water covering the jars.
+- First, wash 5-6 8 oz mason jars and their lids with hot soapy water.
+Place the clean jars in a large pot with water covering the jars.
 Bring to a boil on high heat.
 Boil for 10 minutes.

-• Remove both the jars and their lids and place on clean kitchen towels to dry.
+- Remove both the jars and their lids from the boiling water bath and place them on clean kitchen towels to dry.

-• While the jars are still hot, fill them with the apricot preserves.
+- While the jars are still hot, fill them with the apricot preserves.
+There’s no need to let the hot jam come to room temperature first.

 These preserves also make cool gifts for friends and family!

-Once a jar of apricot preserves is opened, refrigerate.
+Once a jar of apricot preserves is opened, store it in the refrigerator.

 Various Uses For Apricot Preserves